-We know at St. Anthony’s that early treatment of Spectrum Disorders is essential to maximize the potential of the child on the Autistic Spectrum.
-Numerous techniques have been written about and recommended for teaching students with Spectrum Disorders; because the spectrum ranges from severe impairments to odd social approaches, no single answer is effective for all students.
+We know at St. Anthony’s that early treatment of Autism Spectrum Disorders is essential to maximize the potential of the child.
+Numerous techniques have been written about and recommended for teaching students with Autism Spectrum Disorders; because the spectrum ranges from severe impairments to odd social approaches, no single answer is effective for all students.

-Depending on the age and stage of the student, St. Anthony’s employs modified versions of the TEACH philosophy, Picture Exchange Communication Systems (PECS), Pivotal Response Treatment, Floor Time, and a sensitivity to sensory integration issues.
-Music, art, and animal therapy are used as complementary approaches.
+Depending on the age and stage of the student, St. Anthony’s employs modified versions of the Picture Exchange Communication Systems (PECS), Floor Time, a Behavior Modification System, Executive Function Training, Social Skills Training, and a sensitivity to sensory integration issues.
+Music, drama, art, and animal therapy are used as complementary approaches.

-There are scores of books about spectrum disorders and treatment, as well as a wealth of information on the internet.
+There are scores of books about Autism Spectrum Disorders and Treatment, as well as a wealth of information on the internet.
 The best guideline that we know to treat this confusing, complicated, wide-range disorder is to keep it simple and to keep it effective.
-In 2005, Ellen Notbohm put into words the knowledge and techniques that have been the secret of our success with spectrum disorder children for over 10 years.
+In 2005, Ellen Notbohm put into words the knowledge and techniques that have been the secret of our success with autistic children for over 10 years.
 In her book Ten Things Your Student with Autism Wishes You Knew, she gave the best advice to teachers that we have found.
 This has become our guidebook:

 - Behavior is communication.
 All behavior occurs for a reason.
 It tells you, even when the child cannot, how he perceives the world around him.